jedevc/fyp-report/report.md

 performing more complex transformations such as [interpretation](#interpretation).

-To perform the translation process, vulnspec uses a similar visitor pattern to the type chcker.
+To perform the translation process, vulnspec uses a similar visitor pattern to the type checker.
 However, instead of returning a type labelling for each node at each level, we return a new node that has been translated.
 The domain and co-domain of this transformation are completely separate (except for explicitly labelled types), and the nodes used to represent the block-chunk graph are